-Changing a flat tire is a skill we hope to never use.
-But it’s vitally important to know.
-Replacing a flat tire shouldn’t be that difficult.
-Don’t panic.
+Changing a flat tire is a skill we hope to never use, but it’s vitally important to know, as well as other car upkeep tips.
+Replacing a flat tire shouldn’t be that difficult – don’t panic.

 Remember, Safety First!

 Here’s a few steps to guide you get back on the road in just minutes:

 — Remember, safety first – pull your car into a safe spot

 — Have your hazard lights on to be seeing by other drivers

 — Make sure your shifter is in park position to prevent car from moving

 — Have your emergency breaks to increase stability while you change your tire

 — Confirm the condition of your spare tire before removing flat tire

 — Ensure you have a jack, and the wrench to operate it, in your vehicle